Chapter 5 : Resolute Followers

-Lorcan Scamander – Harry Lloyd as appears in Game of Thrones
+Lorcan Scamander – Harry Lloyd, as appears as Viserys in Game of Thrones

-He could feel his seizing grow stronger, and he understood that words were leaving his mouth.
-If they were actual words or complete gibberish, he did not know.
-Nor could he hear or interpret them successfully.
+He could feel his seizing grow stronger, and he understood that words were leaving his mouth, for he could feel his mouth moving.
+But whether they were actual words or complete gibberish, he did not know.
 He didn't know if he was screaming or whispering.
 He only knew he was voicing something not of his own accord.
 When he felt his mouth clamp shut, his senses returned to him.
-The aching returned, the pain returned, but most importantly the ability to have control over his body returned.
+The aching returned, the pain returned, but most importantly the ability to control his own body returned.

 He lay on the floor for many moments, mortified beyond belief.
-He was overcome with so many different emotions and physical pain as well.
-He was upset with his pain and aching in it.
-He was terrified of himself because he had had no control whatsoever.
-He was terrified because he didn't know what he was becoming; he was terrified because when he was seizing, he felt as if he had been placed under the Cruciatus Curse.
+He was overcome with so many emotions as well as physical pain.
+He was aching in pain, and he was terrified of himself because he had had no control whatsoever.
+He was terrified because he didn't know what he was becoming; he was terrified because, when he was seizing, he felt as if he had been placed under the Cruciatus Curse.
 He was angry, upset, embarrassed, horrified, and distraught all at the same time.
 He hated the feeling of not being in control; he hated that he had no idea when a seizure would come, how badly it would be, or how much pain it would cause him.
 He was embarrassed with himself because he did not want to walk downstairs and tell his family that he had just had his second seizure.
-He was angry because he knew it would be the right thing to do, and yet he just couldn't bring himself to do it.
+He was angry because he knew it would be the right thing to do, yet he just couldn't bring himself to do it.

-So, with his emotions overwhelming everything and the tips of his fingers tingling with the odd sensation, he allowed himself to have a good cry on his bedroom floor.
+So, with his emotions overwhelming his senses and the tips of his fingers tingling with the odd sensation, he allowed himself to have a good cry on his bedroom floor.
 His second within twenty-four hours.
-All the while he could not erase his self-loathing thoughts.
-Thoughts that danced along the lines of What's wrong with me, I terrify myself, and I hurt so fucking bad.
+All the while, he could not erase his self-loathing thoughts, thoughts that danced along the lines of What's wrong with me, I terrify myself, and I hurt so fucking bad.

 He heaved himself into his bed and officially decided that no one had to know about his second seizure.
-He didn't need any more whispers from Albus, more worried questions from his mother, and more babying-actions from everybody.
+He didn't need any more whispers from Albus, more worried questions from his mother, and more babying-actions from everybody else.
 He found that he was fine from his seizure.
 Even though he would have rated it at a seven, he was fine.
+Not great, but he was no worse than he was that morning.
 Just tired and aching, nothing a little sleep and more elixir wouldn't fix.
 There was no harm in that, right?

 He slept the day away, his family oblivious to his second seizure, and he recalled sleeping just as much the day after that.
-It was when he felt awake and felt as if he had a normal vigor that he crawled out of bed and faced the day before him with the hopes that it could be seizure free.
+It was when he finally felt awake and felt as if he had a normal vigor that he crawled out of bed and faced the day before him with the hopes that it could be seizure-free.

 And it was.
 As were the next few days.
-His strength was returning and he was back to his regular absurd teenage sleeping schedule.
-He hopped on a broom three days after the initial seizure and played Quidditch again.
+His strength was returning, and he was back to his regular absurd teenage sleeping schedule.
+He hopped on a broom three days after the second seizure and played Quidditch again, much to his father’s dismay.
 He degnomed his grandparents' garden without complaining only a few days after that.
-He felt and acted as if he hadn't received his diagnosis and that he hadn't had his mental break-down upon hearing it.
+He felt and acted as if he hadn't received his diagnosis and that he hadn't had his mental breakdown upon hearing it.
 He was happy and carefree once more, and eventually the day to board the train to Hogwarts had finally rolled around.

-James ran up to Lorcan from behind and pitched himself on top of his best friend.
-Lorcan yelped and turned around while James clung onto his back, laughing as he gave him a noogie in the mass of his blonde hair.
+James set off at a sprint, grinning wildly, and he pitched himself onto Lorcan’s back.
+Lorcan yelped and turned around while James clung onto his back, laughing as he gave him a noogie in his mass of blonde hair.